Chapter 89: The Trap

 It was a farewell.

 The agreed signal never came.
-There was no bell.
+No bell.
 Only uncertainty.
 Only silence.

 Before her, the candle waited, motionless.
 Fragile.
 Lethal.